 - Don’t stuff your bird, bake the stuffing separately for food safety

 You can make quite a few things ahead of time and relieve some of the stress on turkey day!

 - Make your own dinner rolls and bake until almost done.
 Take them out of the oven before they brown and you have homemade ‘brown and serve’ rolls.

-- Muffins and quick bread can be made a day or 2 ahead of time and stored in the refrigerator.
+- Muffins and quick bread can be made ahead and frozen or stored in the refrigerator

-- Mix up your pie crust dough a day or 2 ahead of time and store it in a plastic bag in the refrigerator.
-You can also roll the crusts out, fit them in your pie pans, stick them in a large plastic bag and freeze them the week before Thanksgiving.
+- Mix up your pie crust dough a day ahead and store it in a plastic bag in the refrigerator.
+You can also roll the crusts out, fit them in your pie pans, stick them in a large plastic bag, and freeze them the week before Thanksgiving.

 - My neighbor’s wife used to roast her turkey the day before Thanksgiving, then she would slice and arrange the meat on heat-proof platters to refrigerate overnight.
 The next day the platters went in the oven shortly before dinner.
 I think this could dry the turkey out, but maybe some drippings would help.

 - Homemade cranberry sauce is super easy to make the day ahead and refrigerate.
 Wash and sort berries, add enough water to the bottom of the pan to prevent burning, add berries, and cook until tender.
 Add just enough sugar or honey to sweeten to taste.
 Chill and serve cold.

 - Get your table and decor ready ahead of time, too!
 This frees up time for cooking later.

 Gravy Hack: Lumpy Gravy?
 Strain it through a sieve to remove the lumps, then heat and serve.